virot/powershellYK/Docs/Commands/Build-YubikeyPIVSignCertificate.md

 ```

 ## DESCRIPTION
-Allows the signing of a certificate request with a Yubikey.
+Allows the signing of a certificate request with a YubiKey.
 The certificate request must be in the form of a CSR in PEM format with the following properties:

 ## EXAMPLES